Multi-utility

 Multi-utility relates to companies offering a wide range of services and/or products.
 In the business market, this type of service provision usually relates to energy, environmental services, waste issues, infrastructure and/or telecom services.
 In the consumer market, it often concerns a combined offering of services in the field of energy and digital products and services (telephony, internet and television).
 Providers like these are also referred to as multi-service providers.
 So it often concerns services and products in relation to public utilities.
 Multi-utility has a relation with cross-selling, offering complementary products and services.

+Canada

+An example of a multi-utility company in Canada is ATCO.
+ATCO provides engineering services, modular infrastructure, and natural gas products.
+Because of their diversification, Atco is able to tie together several related services which enables the company to offer excellent product consistency.

 Netherlands

-In the Netherlands, multi-utility became very popular amongst power companies in the nineties of the previous century.
+In the Netherlands, multi-utility became very popular amongst power companies in the 1890s.
 As a consequence of the liberalization of the energy market, these companies were looking for opportunities to widen their product range.
 In addition to energy, they started to offer products and services through cable (internet, television) as well; in the business market they also became active in the fields of environment and waste.
 They considered these markets as logical complements to the traditional energy supply.
 These markets had a strong association with public utilities, which led to the name multi-utility.